 If you go to a burger joint, you expect disappointing (or at least greasy) food.
 But, it’s cheap and convenient and fills you up.
 Therefore, you make a rational decision that, though the food quality is expected to be poor, the value provided is worth the $3 spent.
 Now, what about the time when you order, and they just took the burger off the grill.
 They just got fresh shipments of lettuce and tomato, and they put the perfect amount of mayo on.
 In fact, you’re not terribly disappointed by the burger after all.
 It’s not what you might call good, but it does exceed expectations.
 If they always made it like this, you may even be willing to pay $4, instead of $3.

-Now, given the choice, you’ll probably opt for the not-quite-perfect filet mignon over a not-actually disgusting burger.
+Now, given the choice, you’ll probably opt to purchase the not-quite-perfect filet mignon over a not-actually disgusting burger.
 It’s more satisfying.
 However, when you factor in expectations given your value judgments, the cheap burger exceeded expectations while the steak was merely acceptable.

 Consider the two restaurant managers.
 Understanding their restaurants’ performance based on expectations is the more critical business information to have.
 Knowing the effect of expectations, the fast-food manager knows freshly made burgers with fresher condiments are worth more.
 He can decide to manage this goal and increase his prices accordingly.
 Or he can make the decision to keep prices (and quality) lower.
 He can evaluate the business case for each, identify which maximizes his profit, and be successful.

 The steak house manager, on the other hand, realizes his business is based on being the best, bar none.
 He either needs to put additional quality control measures in place to justify the high prices, or he can lower prices, which would lower expectations going in, and maintain his existing processes.
 Either way, he is working to match the food he provides to the expectations you have, based on the value context.
 If he fails to match his steaks to diners’ expectations, people will stop buying his steaks and the restaurant will close.
-If he’s only asking about satisfaction rather than expectations, he’ll miss this critical distinction.
+If he’s only asking about satisfaction rather than expectations, he’ll miss this critical distinction failing to improve in this area of his company.

 A service business (architects, engineers, lawyers, etc.) must make the exact same decisions.
 Your fees are based on the expected value provided.
 If you do not know what your clients’ expectations are, and how you measure against them, you are flying blindfolded.